 The manufacturers of major home appliances, commonly called "white goods," have also experienced a healthy growth in the last few decades.
-These appliances include refrigerators, freezers, ranges, ovens, cook tops, washers, dryers, dishwashers, microwave ovens, dehumidifiers, trash compactors, and room air conditioners.
+These appliances include refrigerators, freezers, ranges, ovens, cooktops, washers, dryers, dishwashers, microwave ovens, dehumidifiers, trash compactors, and room air-conditioners.
 U.S. manufacturers ship about 54 million major home appliances annually, and their average useful life is about 10-16 years (ARIC 1995).
 The same reference provides the following information:

-- About 45 million appliances were sent for recycling or disposal in 1996; - Nationwide, 81% of major appliances were recycled in 1997; - The percentage of appliances recycled is higher in states with landfill bans or restrictions on the disposal of appliances;
+- About 45 million appliances were sent for recycling or disposal in 1996. - Nationwide, 81% of major appliances were recycled in 1997. - The percentage of appliances recycled is higher in states with landfill bans or restrictions on the disposal of appliances. - Major home appliances make up about 10% of the steel processed by the recycling industry, cars make up 80%, and other industrial and commercial scrap makes up the remaining 10%.